A Guide to the Basics of the Stock Market Analysis

 Technical Analysis

-While fundamental analysis focuses on the intrinsic value of a stock, technical analysis examines historical price and volume data to predict future price movements.
-This approach assumes that stock prices follow trends and patterns that can be identified through charts and indicators.
+While fundamental analysis is based on the fair value of a company, technical analysis uses past market prices and volume to predict future prices.
+This approach is based on the assumption that the price of a stock moves in trends and patterns which can be identified on the charts.

 Key components of technical analysis include:

-• Charts: Using line charts, bar charts, or candlestick charts to visualize price movements over time.
+- Charts: Line, bar, or candlestick charts can be used to show price action over time.

-• Indicators: Utilizing technical indicators such as moving averages, relative strength index (RSI), and Bollinger Bands to identify potential buy or sell signals.
+- Indicators: Technical tools such as moving averages, RSI, and Bollinger Bands are used to generate buy or sell signals.

 Combining Fundamental and Technical Analysis